raystack/siren/docs/concepts/code.md

 **`main.go`**

-Entry point for the application where cobra CLI commander is initilialized.
+Entry point for the application where cobra CLI commander is initialized.

 **`cmd/`**

 Contains list of commands which Siren CLI can server.
-Each file here typically asks `app` to load configs and passes them to approproate functions inside `app` package.
-For example: Loading config and passign them to start web server.
+Each file here typically asks `app` to load configs and passes them to appropriate functions inside `app` package.
+For example: Loading configs and passing them to start web server.

 **`app/config.go`**